 Feed tangerine sage plants with an all-purpose, time-release fertilizer at planting time, which should provide nutrients to last throughout the growing season.

 If you live in a warm climate, cut tangerine sage plants to the ground after blooming ends in autumn.

 Is Tangerine Sage Edible?

 Absolutely.
-In fact, this sage plant (as you may have guessed) has a delightful fruity, citrus-like aroma.
+In fact, this sage plant (as you may have guessed) has a delightfully fruity, citrus-like aroma.
 It is frequently incorporated into herbal butter or fruit salads, or brewed into herbal tea, much like its minty cousins.

-Other uses for tangerine sage include dried flower arrangements, herbal wreaths and potpourri.
+Other uses for tangerine sage include dried flower arrangements, herbal wreaths, and potpourri.